Minestom/minestom.net/docs/world/batch.md

 `AbsoluteBlockBatch#setInverseOption` sets the `BatchOption` its inverse is created with, independently of the options of the batch itself.

 ::: note
-An inverse is always ready inside the `apply` callback, which is the simplest place to use it.
+An inverse is always ready inside the `apply` callback.
 :::